 The proposed standards build on the recently finalized light-duty standards for model years 2012-2016, which represented the largest increase in fuel economy in over 30 years and the first-ever global warming tailpipe pollution standards.
 These standards were first developed based on standards created by California and adopted by 13 other states: Arizona, Connecticut, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Vermont and Washington.

-By requiring the cars and light trucks to average a standard of at least 54.5 mpg by 2025, the administration’s new standards would yield major savings beyond just a single summer.
-The National Resource Defense Council projects that even beyond fuel efficiency standards currently in place, the new proposal will cut our oil consumption by 71.4 million gallons of oil per day by 2030.
-That’s as much as we currently import from Saudi Arabia and Iraq combined.
+By requiring the average cars and light trucks to achieve a standard of at least 54.5 mpg miles per gallon by 2025, the administration’s new standards would yield major savings beyond just a single summer.
+The Natural Resources Defense Council projects that even beyond fuel efficiency standards currently in place, the new proposal will cut our oil consumption by 71.4 million gallons of oil per day by 2030.
+That’s as much we currently import from Saudi Arabia and Iraq combined.
 And that also means cutting 297 million metric tons of carbon pollution for each full year by 2030—the equivalent of the pollution pumped out by 76 coal-fired power plants.
 Finalizing these standards will be a resounding victory for American families, dramatically reducing oil consumption, cutting pollution, and yielding cost savings at the pump—not just for one summer, but for years to come.